Shadowgate 64: Trials of the Four Towers

-Shadowgate 64: Trials of the Four Towers is an adventure video game developed by TNS Co., Ltd. and Infinite Ventures and released for the Nintendo 64 in 1999.
+Shadowgate 64: Trials of the Four Towers, also known simply as Shadowgate 64, is a 1999 adventure game developed by TNS Co., Ltd. and Infinite Ventures and published by Kemco for Nintendo 64.
 It is a sequel to the original Shadowgate.

 Gameplay

 Shadowgate 64 has the same first-person view of the first game, though this time the static screens of the original were replaced by full 3D roaming similar to that of first-person shooters.
 Despite the graphical changes, the core game is similar: the game relies mostly on solving puzzles and riddles rather than fighting enemies.
 The warden and dwarf-like guards are the only enemies to be found, and they have to be avoided.
 There are many instances in which Del can die, such as a fall from a moderate height or dropping into deep water.
 The player must find ways around everything through interaction with the environment.

 Unlike the extensive menu-based actions of the first game, Shadowgate 64 simplifies most of these actions down to two buttons: one acts as a generic action command, while the other serves to use items.